anmitsis/Computational-Statistics/README.md

 # Computational-Statistics
 This project was part of the Computational Statistics and Stochastic Optimisation class in my university.
 The tools I used was R for coding and LaTeX for the text synthesis.
+The pdf file is in Greek.

 ## Excersice 1
 The first excersice requires to understand the monte carlo estimation method and estimate the volume of a d-dimentional sphere as well as the Metropolis-Hastings (MCMC) algorithm for the same task.